Jakinisme/unit-converter/README.md

 ## Usage

-Simply open the application in a web browser:
+Simply open the application in a web browser
-=

 # Start the application

 you can open the `index.html` file directly in your browser.